prakashkurup/Memory-Mountain/README.md

 $ gnuplot mountain.gnuplot

 # Try this out
-Change the maximum stride to 32 and 16 in the main.c and plot the data for each generated data.
+Change the maximum stride to 32 and 16 in the main.c and plot for each generated data and note the difference.